If you suffer from a low attention span, why not try using some specific foods for focus.

 Neurodegeneration is what happens when free radicals attack the brain.
 This can lead to strokes and Alzheimers, and is also the cause of normal aging.

-Rosemary, however, can protect the brain from free radicals and help protect us from those negative affects of aging.
+Rosemary, however, can protect the brain from free radicals and help protect us from the negative affects of aging.

 That must be why my Grandma used to cook with rosemary all the time.

-So if you think you might be struggling to focus due to plain old aging, take Grandmas advice and start using rosemary.
+If you think you might be struggling to focus due to old age, take Grandma’s advice and start cooking with rosemary.